360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Related Work

 \subsection{Adapting Object Tracking Schemes in Segmentation}

-To guarantee high tracking speed, the trackers for single object tracking generally crop the image and search for the target in small local regions.
-The tracking scheme is vital in selecting searching regions and interpreting network predictions over sequences in the inference phase.
-A compatible tracking inference scheme can enhance tracking performance.
-For example, DaSiamRPN~\cite{desiamrpn} explored a local-to-global searching strategy for long-term tracking.
+To guarantee high tracking speed, the trackers for single object tracking generally crop the image and search for the target in small local regions. {The tracking scheme is vital in selecting searching regions and interpreting network predictions over sequences, which enhances tracking performance in the inference phase.} For example, DaSiamRPN~\cite{desiamrpn} explored a local-to-global searching strategy for long-term tracking.
 SiamX~\cite{siamx2022} proposed an adaptive inference scheme to prevent tracking loss and realized fast target re-localization.
-Similarly, localizing the target objects is also vital for video object segmentation tasks.
+Similarly, localizing the target objects is also vital for VOS tasks.
 Both RTS\cite{rts} and SiamMask\cite{siammask} demonstrated that pixel-wise masks can provide a more accurate estimation of bounding boxes for VOT tasks.
 Additionally, their tracking schemes improve the robustness of VOS methods and contribute to target localization in long-term videos.

-In 360VOTS, we take advantage of eBFoV to localize the targets on 360$\degree$ videos and obtain less-distorted search regions.
-It allows us to exploit arbitrary local visual trackers, which are trained on normal perspective images to achieve enhanced performance on 360$\degree$ object tracking and segmentation.
+{In 360VOTS, we utilize eBFoV to localize the targets on 360$\degree$ videos and obtain less-distorted search regions.
+It allows us to adopt arbitrary local visual trackers trained by perspective images on 360$\degree$ object tracking and segmentation.}